Afarouni/florr-protocol/README.md

-samples/inbound-pairs.json  synthetic (ciphertext, cleartext) pairs shaped like the real thing samples/decrypted-sample.json  synthetic decrypted packets for the analyzer mod-menu/florr-menu.user.js    tampermonkey. florr-styled petal/mob database browser (example)
+samples/inbound-pairs.json  synthetic (ciphertext, cleartext) pairs shaped like the real thing samples/decrypted-sample.json  synthetic decrypted packets for the analyzer mod-menu/florr-menu.user.js    tampermonkey. florr-styled petal/mob database browser (example) mod-menu/README.md             how to install the menu + what it does mod-menu/screenshots/          the images used in that readme
 ```

 ## quick start